The Innisfree Black Green-Tea Cream is made from green tea, fermented to boost antioxidant power enabling deeper skin moisturisation and nourishment.

 The presentation is typical of the brand who have a specific colour dedicated to each range but consistent packaging across the board.

 I used this as the last step of my routine and saved it for the winter when additional moisturising comfort might be required.
 I found the previous cream I used from the brand, the Olive Real Power Cream too rich for my combination skin type and was warned that this one might be similarly received.
 Indeed it does have a very rich texture and would be overwhelming during the hotter weather unless your skin is dry.
-The slickness it has helps it to easily glide over the skin without any resistance.
+The slickness it has helps it to easily slip over the skin without any resistance.
 You can feel a thin film form which helps keep the moisture locked in.
 I found I had to apply it half an hour before bed to give it sufficient time to penetrate, otherwise, it would remain on the surface and adhere to the pillow.
 Due to this drying time, I only ever used this cream in the evening.
 I imagine trying to apply makeup over the top without sufficient delay could be messy.

 Provided these steps were followed, I found my skin would retain moisture and increase in suppleness and plumpness overnight, so it definitely moisturised well.
 The large amount (55%) of high quality, twice fermented green tea would also suggest extremely good antioxidant protection.
 I find it very difficult to declare observed improvements in the rate of skin ageing over a short period of time.
 This cream lasted me around three months with nightly use.
 Furthermore, how can you conclude a slowing of ageing without proper clinical conditions if you can’t compare your skin after using this product for three months with what it would have looked like at this time without the cream?
-Nonetheless, given the formulation, I would anticipate excellent antioxidant protection.
+Nonetheless, given the formulation, I would anticipate excellent antioxidant long term protection.

 |Solid antioxidant protection||Only available on line for Australians|